 With that in mind, it is important to note that they are not very bright and do not produce many lumens, just 10.
 And, with such a small output and physically small product, they do not run very long, just 8-12 hours at full charge (which the company estimates takes 6-8 hours to charge).
 That said, they do give off enough light to illuminate a small area surrounding the light.

 These lights also just have one mode: auto-on at sundown and auto-off when they detect light or have run out of battery.
 These lights are very simple in terms of functionality but work very well at what they do.

 Many reviewers raved about the quality of the lights, noting quality materials and smart design, such as an easily accessible on/off switch.
 Many were also very happy with the appearance and the installation processes.

 Reviewers describe them as accent solar lights.
 They explain that they serve as great mood lights for their yards.
 Other reviewers highlighted the pleasant, warm light that it gives off.

 Some recommended putting a stake in the ground prior to pushing the pathway light.
 There have been cases the light / solar top was damaged trying to push them into hard dirt without “pre-drilling” a hole with a wooden stake.

 In general, reviewers that were looking for a pretty pathway light were overwhelmingly happy.
 They left positive reviews but were also honest that the light is not the brightest.
 Reviewers that were hoping for a light to illuminate a large area were somewhat disappointed.

 Features and Considerations

-The most important consideration with these lights is that people should use them as small accent lights to provide light to a small area with a purely aesthetic purpose.
+The most important consideration with these lights is that people should use them as small accent lights to provide light along a pathway with a purely aesthetic purpose.
 They will not work as flood lights or security spotlights. <– (See our full page reviews for both Flood Lights and Spotlights)